jeonghanlee/epics_builder/README.md

 ```

 ## EPICS Extensions

-One can install the additional EPICS extensions such as medm and Striptool
+One can install the additional EPICS extensions such as medm and Striptool with epics_180802.xml manifest.
+Please see the Additional commands.

 ```
 epics_env $ make init-exts